ponderedw/RAG-base/README.md

     -X POST \
     --no-buffer \
     -b cookies.tmp.uc.txt -c cookies.tmp.uc.txt \
-    -H 'x-access-token: 123' \
     -H 'Content-Type: application/json' \
     -d '{"source_id": "1001", "source_name": "Headphones Guide II", "text": "The recommended headphones to use while listening to music is BoseQC35", "modified_at": "2024-09-22T17:04"}' \
     http://localhost:8080/embeddings/text/store
 ```

-Here, we are sending data to the /embeddings/text/store endpoint.
+Here, we are sending data to the `/embeddings/text/store` endpoint.
 This endpoint is responsible for storing the text data in the vector database.
 We store the data itself, as well as metadata about the source of the data - the source name, the source id, and the modification date.

 ### 3. Query the LLM again